jlbradley1844/jlbradley1844.github.io/_drafts/why-dating-advice-is-oh-so-horrible.md

 what many men really want to know isn't "How do I get a girlfriend and mantain a relationship," but instead: "How do I get with HER?"  or, "How do I get a lot of BEAUTIFUL women?"
-This framing allows con-artist authors a way to make a buck, as they have no qualms about promising a way for beta men to woo and date alpha women.
+This framing allows con-artist authors an easy way to make a buck, as they have no qualms about promising a way for beta men to woo and date alpha women.
 In general, men don't buy self-help books, but if you find a desparate mark, you can bilk a guy out of a lot of money.
-It's an easy grift - give unattractive men advice they have heard from their alpha collegues (who have no trouble inducing interest themselves), and when their marks report lack of success, you tell them "You're doing it all wrong," or "You need to project confidence!"  and keep pushing them in that direction.
-After all, you don't need to succeed; you just need to convince them that their success depends on continually forking over the dough, and make sure their marks know that if they fail, it's *their* fault.
+It's an easy grift - give unattractive men advice they have heard from their alpha collegues (who have no trouble inducing interest themselves), and when their marks report lack of success, tell them "You're doing it all wrong," or "You need to project confidence!"  and keep pushing them in that direction.
+After all, you don't need to succeed; you just need to convince them that their success depends on continually forking over the dough, and making sure your marks keep thinking that if they fail, it's *their* fault.

-Men and women disadvantage themselves badly and beat themselves up because they don't really know the reality of the "average" situation.
+Such men and women disadvantage themselves badly and beat themselves up because they don't really know the reality of the "average" situation.
-Their thought is that their lack of success is abnormal or atypical.
+Their belief is that their lack of success is abnormal or atypical.
 In fact, the truth is a little despressing, were it to be known.
 The difference in lives between someone who is very attractive and someone who is merely pleasant is enormous - much more so than you